ansatzcapital/dilib/docs/source/non_lib_alts.md

 * Expose nested attribute retrieval
 * Support global and local inputs

-Except, at this point, you basically have `dilib` with slightly more verbose syntax.
+Though, at this point, you basically have `dilib` with *slightly* more verbose syntax.

+TODO: We should consider adding an option to specify config fields as properties for cases where there are a lot of anonymous inner singletons.